 How Was It Made?

-The Earth’s crust is formed of seven continental plates that move back and forth.
-When they rub against each another they cause earthquakes.
+The Earth’s crust comprises seven continental plates that move back and forth.
+When they rub against one another, they cause earthquakes.

 In the distant past, continental plates collided with enormous force, and when a small tectonic plate collided with the North American plate 70 million years ago, it was subducted (pulled beneath).
 This motion pushed up a towering mountain range we know today as the Great Continental Divide.